Engagement status: Complete. Committee's findings under review.

 Ministry responsible: Health

-The committee brings together experts in business, real estate, population economics, social demography, research ethics, lived experience, addiction and recovery, harm reduction, First Nations health, mental health, trauma, pain management, law enforcement, crime reduction and justice.
+The committee brought together experts in business, real estate, population economics, social demography, research ethics, lived experience, addiction and recovery, harm reduction, First Nations health, mental health, trauma, pain management, law enforcement, crime reduction and justice.

 They heard from Albertans to better understand their concerns and how these services affect their communities.